-Since 2005, I hold a full time research position at CNRS (French National Center for Scientific Research), and I work at the LPNC, the Psychology and NeuroCognition Laboratory, in Grenoble, in the Language team led by H. Loevenbruck.
+Since 2005, I hold a full time research position (Chargé de Recherche) at CNRS (French National Center for Scientific Research), and I work at the LPNC, the Psychology and NeuroCognition Laboratory, in Grenoble, in the Language team led by H. Loevenbruck.
 In 2015, I have defended my HDR (Habilitation à Diriger des Recherches) in Computer Science (at the Ecole Doctorale “Mathématiques, Sciences et Technologies de l’Information, Informatique”).

-My research concerns probabilistic modeling of sensorimotor systems.
-I am interested both in natural and artificial sensorimotor systems; in other words, my research is multidisciplinary, at the crossroads between mathematics and computer science, on the one hand, and cognitive science and experimental psychology, on the other hand.
+My research concerns probabilistic modeling of cognitive systems.
+I am interested both in natural and artificial cognitive systems; in other words, my research is multidisciplinary, at the crossroads between mathematics and computer science, on the one hand, and cognitive science and experimental psychology, on the other hand.

 In this context, I use Bayesian Programming as a modeling framework.
 This means defining cognitive models as probability distributions, which can be structured in an arbitrarily complex manner.
 Therefore, contrary to the current trend of Bayesian modeling as “optimal modeling”, I define Bayesian models at the algorithmic level of Marr’s hierarchy.
 The resulting “Bayesian algorithmic models” are then mathematically manipulated to predict function, thanks to Bayesian inference.

 The main research topic I am interested in, in the context of Bayesian algorithmic cognitive modeling, is the interplay and exchange of probabilistic information in complex model structures, with, for instance, the interaction between perception and action processes, or the interaction between top-down and bottom-up processes.
 I work on two main objects of study: